kashmir96/primebroth/content/posts/benefits-of-bonebroth-for-pets.md

 - **Improved Appetite:** For pets that are picky eaters or have a reduced appetite due to illness or stress, bone broth can be an appealing addition to their diet.
 Its rich flavor can stimulate appetite and encourage eating.

 Keep in mind that human bone broth isn’t a good solution for pets as it contains high amounts of sodium.
-It’s always better to purchase a pet’s bone broth from a trusted brand such as <a href="/shop">PrimeBroth</a> or make it yourself.
+It’s always better to purchase a pet’s bone broth from a trusted brand such as <a class="bluelink" href="/shop">PrimeBroth</a> or make it yourself.

 ## Conclusion